nguyenhaophan/coding-test/README.md

 To run this, you need to have mongoDB installed in your local machine

 # Installing
-Installing NPM modules on api directory
+Run these commands from project directory to install NPM modules

     cd api
     npm install

-Installing NPM modules on client directory

     cd client
     npm install